 - Leave an approximately 6″ opening for turning and stuffing.

-- If possible, attach a Walking or Even Feed foot.
+- If possible, attach a Walking or Even Feed foot or engage your machine built-in fabric feeding system.

 - Using a ½” seam allowance, stitch around the circle, locking your seam at either side of the 6″ opening.
 Go slowly to maintain a smooth curve.